-although some members of both houses were as wild as "Bedlammites, but hush-I am speaking treason."
-285 She condemned "News writers [who] fib so," and "newspapers that were filled with sedition & evil speaking."286 She defended the daily levees-hosted by her on Mondays, and Martha Washington on Fridays, Sarah Jay on Thursdays, Lucy Knox on Wednesdays, and Lady Temple on Tuesdays-against charges of having the tapestry of aristocracy.
-"Pray is not this better than resorting to Taverns, or even having supper partys?
-Some amusement from the Business of the day is necessary and can there be a more Innocent one than that of meeting at Gentlemen's Houses and conversing together?
-But faction and Antifederalism may turn every Innocent action to evil."287 She greatly enjoyed hosting the Creek chiefs who came to New York from Georgia to negotiate the first treaty with the new government.
-After signing the treaty "they had a great Bonfire dancing around it like so many spirits hooping, singing, yelling, and expressing their pleasure and satisfaction in the true savage stile."
+yet perhaps there is no person who feels more interested in them."
+She applauded President Washington's judicial appointments, which she characterized as "an assemblage of the greatest talants and abilities are united."292 She praised her husband in the tedious and onerous job of presiding over the U.S. Senate and breaking many tie votes.
+A lesser man would have either wavered in his opinions or "sought the popular applause of the multitude."
+She lauded Congress as "composed of many men of great abilities," although some members of both houses were as wild as "Bedlammites but hush-I am speaking treason."293 She condemned "News writers will fib," and newspapers that were filled with "sedition & evil speaking."294 She defended the daily leveeshosted by her on Mondays, and Martha Washington on Fridays, Sarah Jay on Thursdays, Lucy Knox on Wednesdays, and Lady Temple on Tuesdays-against charges of having the tapestry of aristocracy.
+"Pray is not this better than resorting to Taverns, or even having supper partys some amusement from the Business of the day is necessary and can there be a more Innocent one than, that of meeting at Gentlemens Houses and conversing together, but faction and Antifederalism may turn every Innocent action to evil"295 She greatly enjoyed hosting the Creek chiefs who came to New York from Georgia to negotiate the first treaty with the new government.
+After signing the treaty "they had a great Bond fire dancing round it like so many spirits hooping, singing, yelling, and expressing their pleasure and Satisfaction in the true Savage Stile."
 After dining with the Adamses, Chief Mico Maco conferred upon Abigail the name Mammea.
-She did not know what it meant translated, but she liked the honor and the sound.
-288
+She did not know what it meant translated. but she liked the honor and the sound.